openprov/prov-sty/README.md

 ---

 TeXpertise welcome!
-We welcome pull requests to improve this style, and make it robust to other latex style.
+We welcome pull requests to improve this style, and make it robust to other latex styles.

 ---